Zdzisław Beksiński: Fantastic Realism

 An exhibition of Beksiński's works organized by Janusz Bogucki in Warsaw in 1964 was his first major success.

-Beksiński undertook painting with a passion, working intensely while listening to classical music.
-He soon became the leading figure in contemporary Polish art.
-In the late 1960s, Beksiński entered what he himself called his "fantastic period," which lasted into the mid-1980s.
-This is his best-known period, during which he created disturbing images, showing a gloomy, surrealistic environment with detailed scenes of death, decay, landscapes filled with skeletons, deformed figures, and deserts.
-These detailed works were painted with his trademark precision.
-At the time, Beksiński claimed, "I wish to paint in such a manner as if I were photographing dreams."
+Beksiński soon became the leading figure in contemporary Polish art.
+In the late 1960s, Beksiński entered what he called his "fantastic period," which lasted into the mid-1980s.
+This is his best-known period, during which he created disturbing images, showing gloomy, nightmarish environments with detailed scenes of death, decay, landscapes filled with skeletons, deformed figures, and deserts.
+At the time, Beksiński said, "I wish to paint in such a manner as if I were photographing dreams."

-Despite the grim overtones, Beksiński claimed some of his works were misunderstood; in his opinion, they were rather optimistic or even humorous.
+Despite the grim subjects, Beksiński claimed some of his works were misunderstood; in his opinion, they were rather optimistic or even humorous.
 For the most part, Beksiński was adamant that even he did not know the meaning of his artworks and was uninterested in possible interpretations; in keeping with this notion, he refused to provide titles for any of his drawings or paintings.
 Before moving to Warsaw in 1977, he destroyed a selection of his works in his own backyard, without leaving any documentation concerning them.

-According to Mexican film director Guillermo del Toro "In the medieval tradition, Beksinski seems to believe art to be a forewarning about the fragility of the flesh––whatever pleasures we know are doomed to perish––thus, his paintings manage to evoke at once the process of decay and the ongoing struggle for life.
-They hold within them a secret poetry, stained with blood and rust."